marcodippy/beautiful-jekyll/_posts/2016-08-21-variance-covariance-contravariance-part2.md

     - in _upper bounds_ of method type parameters (_foo_)
     - as method arguments (_baz_)
     - as mutable field type only if the field has object private scope (`private[this]`)
-- Generally used in consumers (types that accept something) and immutable data
+- Generally used in consumers (types that accept something)